 What is the anticipated ability of customers to respond to the product at the time and place needed?
 Many different customers could respond in different ways.
 Instructed load-shape, based on typical daily net load for 1-3 month planning period (hourly time steps, weekday-weekend day); may be augmented with more geographically granular information (e.g., local constraints).

 How would the product’s performance be evaluated?
-New performance measurement are required.
-The ability to estimate cost savings of customers adapting to a load shape and how those savings are allocated to participating customers could become a complicated task.
+New performance measurement evaluations are required.
+The ability to estimate cost savings of customers adapting to a load shape and how those savings are allocated to participating customers would be an important focus in a pilot.

 What are the potential ratepayer costs?
 Utilities and LSE’s would need to establish methods for forecasting the cost and emissions related to serving customer loads and use these forecasts to develop target load shapes.
 There would need to be a settlement process developed and deployed to score customer responses compared to the target and allocate incentives and/or payments for performance.

 What are the potential impacts on California’s greenhouse gas reduction targets?
 The “anti-duck curve” is the proposed core driver for defining the target load shape (with possible contributions from marginal price and emissions forecasts).
-Because of the structure of the CAISO energy market with positive correlation between marginal prices and emissions, this fundamental approach would tend to reduce the average emissions.
+Because of the structure of the CAISO energy market with positive correlation between marginal prices, net load, and emissions, this fundamental approach would tend to reduce the average emissions.
 Avoided curtailment would further improve the GHG performance of the PLS product.

 What additional regulatory steps would be needed for implementation?
 New pilots supported to further refine PLS.
-Likely regulatory oversight of program rules/frameworks.
+Likely regulatory oversight of program rules/frameworks if the approach is operationalized.

+Some other PRODUCT (missing name)

 Summary Description: Customers commit with an aggregator to provide load consumption capacity and/or load curtailment as dispatched by the distribution system operator.
 Consumption capacity would serve either wholesale market or distribution grid needs at the distribution service operator’s discretion, consistent with program rules.
 Enables resources that have no ability or requirements to provide peaking capacity an opportunity to addresses excess energy planning and operational needs.